The Signalling Record Society

 Before contacting the Research Co-ordinator, it can be first useful to see if anyone has already published, or has had published, the results of their investigations.

 The SRS is aware of a number of items that have been published already and some of these are listed on our Reference Book page.
-A digest list of some articles that have appeared in some magazines is available on the In Print page of this web site.
-Please read the pre-amble on those pages setting out the limitations of the list before going further.
+A digest list of some articles that have appeared in some magazines is available on the In Print page of this web site and more is circulated to members through our journals.
+Please read the pre-amble on the in print pages setting out the limitations of the list before going further.
 The list continues to grow!
 It is also worth checking to see what books have been published dealing with the Railway company or line concerned, or making a search via a web search facility.
 And a review might appear on the Book Review page of this web site.